HomeOfVapourSynthEvolution/VapourSynth-Waifu2x-caffe/README.md

 * photo: When set to true, it uses the photo model.
 When set to false, the anime-style model will be used instead.
 There are two sets of anime-style models, one is trained under RGB, the other is trained under Y (luma only).
 The RGB model will be used when the color family of the input is RGB, and the Y model will be used for all the other color family.
 Note that the photo model is only available for RGB, so this parameter has no effect for non-RGB input.

 * cudnn: When set to true, it uses cuDNN as processor.
 When set to false, CUDA will be used instead.

+* processor: Specifies which GPU device to use.
+The device number begins with 0.
+The default device will be used if a nonexistent device is specified.

 * tta: Whether TTA(Test-Time Augmentation) mode is used.
 It increases PSNR by 0.15 or so, but 8 times slower.